halasaidi/HEALTH-CENTER-website-/TESTING/BugReports.md

 **Title:** Footer links not working
 **Reported by:** Hala Saidi
 **Date:** 15 July 2025
-**Environment:** Windows 10, Edge
+**Environment:** Windows 10, Edge (Local Environment)

 **Steps to Reproduce:**
 1. Scroll to the footer.
-2. Click any link in the footer.
+2. Click any link.

 **Expected Result:**
-The link should open the correct page.
+Footer links should navigate to the correct pages.

 **Actual Result:**
-Nothing happens or a broken page error appears.
+No response or error pages occur.

 **Severity:** High
 **Priority:** High